docker/docs/content/security/for-admins/provisioning/group-mapping.md

 Once you enable group mappings in your connection, users assigned to that group in your IdP will automatically be added to the team "developers" in Docker.

 You can use this format to add a user to multiple organizations.
-For example, if you want to add a user to the "backend" team in the "moby" organization as well as the "desktop" team in the "docker" organization, the format would be: `moby:backend` and `docker:desktop`.
+For example, if you want to add a user to the "backend" team in the "moby" organization as well as the "desktop" team in the "whale" organization, the format would be: `moby:backend` and `whale:desktop`.

 >**Tip**
 >